Monopolistic Competition

 Consider the following diagram:

 The total revenue (TR) is represented by the area of the rectangle formed by multiplying \(P_1\) by \(Q_1\).
-It’s important to observe that, in contrast to the long-run equilibrium in a perfectly competitive market, the equilibrium in a monopolistic competition market is situated at a higher average cost than the output level that minimizes average cost.
+It’s important to observe that, in contrast to the long-run equilibrium in a perfectly competitive market, the equilibrium position in a monopolistic competition market is situated at a higher level of average cost than the output level that minimizes average cost.

 The average cost does not hit its lowest point until the output reaches \(Q_2\).
 In this long-run equilibrium scenario, the total cost is represented by the area of the rectangle obtained by multiplying \(C_1\) by \(Q_1\).
 The economic profit can be calculated by subtracting the total cost from the total revenue.